New Pokemon Snap: Explore The Pokemon World

 PU

 PU isn’t an acronym.
 It means the Pokemon in this tier are stinky, so you won’t be playing for keeps.
-This tier can be a lot of fun, but you won’t find any viable Pokemon or translatable strategies.
-But if you want to wreck someone with a Beheeyem, you’re in the right place.
-You can have fun coming up with silly strategies that wouldn’t work in any other tier and just have fun.
+This tier can be fun, but you won’t find any viable Pokemon or translatable strategies.
+But you’re in the right place if you want to wreck someone with a Beheeyem.
+You can have fun creating silly strategies that wouldn’t work in any other tier.

 Playing with terrible Pokemon is an art form in and of itself.
 Learning how to utilize all Pokemon competitively can help you in all forms of play, from the games to tournaments and nuzlocks, if you’re interested in upping the difficulty of regular Pokemon games or playing fan games.